Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Introduction

-Despite the aforementioned advances in continuation-based tracking, only a limited number of works take into account time delays.
-Among them, \cite{mou2021delayed} uses the derivative of the system's characteristic equation with respect to system parameters to formulate a matrix equation of Sylvester type.
-The resulting tangent approximation allows tracking of eigenpairs, but the approach requires elimination of algebraic variables, restricting applicability to small and medium-sized power systems.
-In contrast, \cite{li2017eigenvalue} retains the sparsity of the \ac{ddae} model.
-More precisely, \cite{li2017eigenvalue} uses sensitivities with respect to delays.
-However, the incremental updates rely solely on Newton iterations, thus being sensitive to discontinuities and poor initialization (e.g.,~see \cite{bouterakos2025eigenvalue}).
-Moreover, all existing works exclusively consider constant delays, effectively neglecting real-world communication network effects such as noise and data packet dropouts.
+Despite the aforementioned advances in continuation-based tracking, only a very limited number of works have taken into account time delays.
+Among them, \cite{mou2021delayed} uses the derivatives of the characteristic equation with respect to system parameters to formulate a Sylvester-type matrix equation.
+The resulting tangent approximation enables eigenpair tracking but requires elimination of algebraic variables, restricting applicability to small and medium-sized power systems.
+In contrast, \cite{li2017eigenvalue} formulates eigen-sensitivities and tracking directly on the DDAE model, thereby retaining the sparsity structure.
+In that work, the incremental updates of the eigenpairs are obtained through Newton iterations, which may be sensitive to discontinuities and poor initialization (e.g.,~see \cite{bouterakos2025eigenvalue}).
+Finally, existing works exclusively consider constant delays, effectively neglecting real-world communication network effects such as noise and data packet dropouts.